opensim-org/opensim-core/README.md

 OpenSim Core [![Travis][buildstatus_image_travis]][travisci] [![Appveyor][buildstatus_image_appveyor]][appveyorci]
 ============

+**NOTE: This repository contains OpenSim 4.0 development and cannot be used to build OpenSim 3.x or earlier.
+For OpenSim 3.x, see [here](http://simtk-confluence.stanford.edu:8080/display/OpenSim/Building+OpenSim+from+Source).**

 OpenSim is software that lets users develop models of musculoskeletal structures and create dynamic simulations of movement, such as this one: